JesseZhuang/SystemDesign/DDIA/ch02.data.models.query.languages/notes.md

 As computers became more powerful and networked, relational model continue to generalize well, beyond their original scope of business data processing, to a broad variety: online publishing, discusssion, social networking, .etc.

 ### 2.1.1 The Birth of NoSQL

+The name "NoSQL" is unfortunate, originally intended simply as a catchy Twitter hashtag for a meetup on open source, distributed, nonrelational databases in 2009 [3].
+It has been retroactively reinterpreted as Not Only SQL [4].

+Driving forces:

+1. Greater scalability than relational databases, including very large datasets or very high write throughput
+1. Widespread preference for free and open source software over commercial database products
+1. Specialized query opterations not well supported by the relational model
+1. Frustration with the restrictiveness of relational schemas, desire for a more dynamic and expressive data model

 ### 2.1.2 The Object-Relational Mismatch
 ### 2.1.3 Many-to-One and Many-to-Many Relationships
 ### 2.1.4 Are Document Databases Repeating History?